Choose your settings

 5. Net purchases, which are the total amount of purchases minus refunds (for example, refunds from a business), made with the credit card over the year.

-6. Based on fees and commissions paid for wealth management investment services provided by Desjardins Securities Inc. to the clients of Signature Service, Private Wealth Management, Desjardins Securities and Desjardins Online Brokerage.
+6. Based on fees and commissions paid for investment and wealth management services provided by Desjardins Securities Inc. to clients of Desjardins Securities, Desjardins Private Wealth Management, Signature Service and Desjardins Online Brokerage.
 For US dollar accounts, fees and commissions will be converted to Canadian dollars on the transaction date.

 7. For businesses, the volume dividend is on property and casualty insurance for Quebec only and is not available to The Personal General Insurance clients.